chikaraemongit/breeze_next_chikaraemon/README.md

 > Note: Currently, we recommend using `localhost` during local development of your backend and frontend to avoid CORS "Same-Origin" issues.

-### Named Routes

-For convenience, [Ziggy](https://github.com/tighten/ziggy#spas-or-separate-repos) may be used to reference your Laravel application's named route URLs from your React application.

-## Contributing

-Thank you for considering contributing to Breeze Next!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

-## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## Security Vulnerabilities

-Please review [our security policy](https://github.com/laravel/breeze-next/security/policy) on how to report security vulnerabilities.

 ## License